exercism/docs/building/tracks/presentation.md

 # Presentation

-There are three types of documentation files that determine what documentation is being presented for an exercise:
+This document decribes how the various exercise and track files are presented to the student, taking into account whether the student is using the CLI or the editor.

-- Exercise-specific files: see the [Concept Exercises documentation](./concept-exercises#documentationfiles) and the [Practice Exercises documentation](./concept-exercises#documentationfiles)
+## Documentation

-- Track-specific files: see the [documentation](./shared-files.md#trackspecificfiles)
+There are three types of documentation that determine what documentation is being presented for an exercise.

-- Exercism-wide files: see the [documentation](./shared-files.md#exercismwidefiles)
+### Exercise-specific files

-## Exercise-specific files
+These file are specific to each exercise:

 - `.docs/introduction.md`: introduce the concept(s) that the exercise teaches to the student (required)
 - `.docs/introduction.append.md`: additional introduction text to append after the existing introduction (not used in concept exercises, optional for practice exercises)